connellsharp/Firestorm/docs/setup/installation.md

 # Web Startup

-For all supported web API technologies, a NuGet package is provided that depends on `Firestorm.Endpoints.Start`.
+For all supported web API technologies, a NuGet package is provided that depends on `Firestorm.Endpoints`.
 Here in lies the main [configuration object](configuration-object.md), the `FirestormConfiguration` class, containing all your API settings.

 ## ASP<span>.</span>NET Core